jonasmcferreira/whiteiron/jhed-wasteland/story-hooks.md

 - **Beast Hunts**: Hunt dangerous creatures that threaten the villages or valuable resources.
 - **Rescue Missions**: Save lost villagers or adventurers trapped in the wilderness.

+### Kobolds Story Hooks

+- **Growing Numbers:** Villagers point out increased Kobold sightings but not increased hostility
+- **Aspirtant:** Some Kobolds found with ritual style headdressings
+- **Dungeon Delvers:** They are found most often pillaging old empire ruins
+- **A Great Dragon:** Chants and whispers of an Ancient Dragon, but no record or sighting of such
+- **Trade Partners:** Though hostile in temperment they are negotiable for short term agreements